 - Older Than Feudalism: The Bible has various examples:

-- The Revelation to John is considered by many scholars to be a disguised warning against Rome.
+- The Revelation to John is considered by many scholars to hold an underlying message of "Romans go home."
 Since it was to be read by a Roman audience, it had to get past Rome's censors, so it couched its accusations in crazy imagery.
 For instance, the Beast was said to have 7 heads, and a later passage said "The seven heads are seven hills" (referring most likely to the seven hills of Rome).

 - Pre-printing press Monks were notorious for placing sexual, scatological or downright strange imagery in the margins of illuminated manuscripts.